ksivamuthu/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/iOS/index.md

 - [__#1579__](https://github.com/couchbase/couchbase-lite-ios/issues/1579) [NSLock lock]: deadlock when deleting database (ForestDB)
 - [__#1580__](https://github.com/couchbase/couchbase-lite-ios/issues/1580) Wrong "reason" response for GET on purged documents
 - [__#1621__](https://github.com/couchbase/couchbase-lite-ios/issues/1621) OIDC failing with Grocery Sync when creating new google project

-__Deprecation notices__

-The following features are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- ForestDB
-- Geo queries

-The following platforms are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- iOS 8

 ## Where to get it